JOIN our Facebook public group Bakers without Borders to keep in touch with each other!

 ÅSMUND BJØRNSTAD, NORWAY

 Åsmund Bjørnstad (b.
 1951), professor of plant breeding in the Norwegian University of Life Sciences and a writer.
 My research is currently most concerned with making varieties in wheat and oats resistant to fungi producing mycotoxins, and participatory methods of involving Ethiopian farmers as partners in selection of new barley varieties.
-I have also written a book on the biological and social history of bread and cereals, Our Daily Bread (Oslo, 2012[and a link?]).
+I have also written a book on the biological and social history of bread and cereals, Our Daily Bread (Oslo, 2012).
 In addition to scientific papers I have also published own and translated poetry.
 My fascination about the Bread House movement is how you develop the ancient art of baking and sharing of bread as a way of creating social bonds today.

 EVA BAKKESLETT, NORWAY